 Read on to learn how to grow Blue Puya and astound your friends and make fellow gardeners envious with the daring and bold form.

 Puya berteroniana is an arid climate terrestrial bromeliad.
 The plant is sold under the name Aqua Sapphire Tower, an appropriate description for the infrequent colossal flower clusters it produces when mature.
 The Blue Puya plant is found in the upper elevations of arid Chile.
 It is a hardy plant that grows 3 to 4 feet (0.9 to 1.2 m) in height from a basal rosette form of silvery gray leaves with toothed edges.
 The flower stalks may be up to 6 to 7 feet (1.8 to 2.1 m) in height and are decorated with magnificent turquoise flowers with intensely orange anthers.
 The effect is quite impressive and unique in the plant world, but it may take 6 to 8 years for flowers to appear.
 Over time the plant will form offsets or pups.
 These are easily divided up as an easy way of propagating Puya plants.

 Growing Conditions and General Care

 You can get Puya seed and start the plants yourself in a greenhouse.
-Puyas are slow to germinate and require temperatures of at least 70 degrees Fahrenheit (21 degrees Celsius).
+Puyas are slow to germinate and require at least 70 degrees Fahrenheit (21 degrees Celsius).
 Use well-drained potting soil in a seed flat.
 Keep the seeds moderately moist until they sprout.
 Once you see seedlings, move the flat to a brightly lit area with protection from the harsh light of midday.

 Transplant the seedlings when they have formed a rosette.
 Plants can tolerate a crowded pot.
-In USDA zones 8 to 11, you can transplant rosettes to the garden, but in other zones, they will have to be moved indoors in winter.
+In USDA zones 8 to 11, you can transplant rosettes to the garden, but they will have to be moved indoors in winter in other zones.
 Up until the cold temperatures appear, Blue Puya makes a great patio specimen.